GluuFederation/gluu-gateway/README.md

 ## Features

 1. Add | Edit | Delete API's
-1. Restict access to tokens with certain OAuth scopes
+1. Restrict access to tokens with certain OAuth scopes
 1. API Dashboard to configure and monitor the health of your servers.
 1. Manage your API gateway cluster for high availability
 1. Backup, restore and migrate Kong instances using snapshots